DS 7 Crossback E-TENSE review

-By 2025, every car that DS makes will either be electric – like the DS 3 Crossback E-TENSE – or a plug-in hybrid capable of at least 30 miles in electric-only mode.
-This DS 7 Crossback E-TENSE falls into the latter category, delivering up to 31 miles of range from its 13.2kWh battery.
+By 2025, every model that DS makes will either be an electric car – like the DS 3 Crossback E-TENSE – or a plug-in hybrid capable of at least 30 miles in electric-only mode.
+This DS 7 Crossback E-TENSE falls into the latter category, delivering up to 40 miles of range from its 13.2kWh battery.

-Prices ranging from just under £48,000 to more than £56,000 make it a rival for the BMW X3 hybrid and Audi Q5 hybrids, while the technology used in the DS 7 Crossback E-TENSE also appears in the Peugeot 3008, Citroen C5 Aircross and Vauxhall Grandland X hybrids.
+Prices ranging from just under £48,000 to more than £56,000 make it a rival for upmarket German offerings like the Audi Q5, BMW X3 and Mercedes GLC hybrids, while the technology used in the DS 7 E-TENSE also appears in the Peugeot 3008, Citroen C5 Aircross and Vauxhall Grandland X hybrids.

-However, as is the case with the rest of the DS 7 line-up, the E-TENSE falls short in other areas.
-It’s not meant to be a sporty vehicle, so its lack of sharpness in corners and fast B-roads isn’t really a surprise.
-More of a letdown is the ride, which uses intelligent adaptive dampers that prepare for bumps and potholes in advance by using cameras to scan the road ahead.
+As is the case with the rest of the DS 7 line-up, the E-TENSE falls short in some areas.
+It’s not meant to be a sporty vehicle, so its lack of sharpness in corners and on fast B-roads isn’t really a surprise.
+More of a letdown is the ride quality, which uses intelligent adaptive dampers that prepare for bumps and potholes in advance by using cameras to scan the road ahead.

 With the exception of during motorway driving, the system never quite delivers the comfort promised by DS, proving too wallowy in Comfort mode or too fidgety in Sport mode.
 The eight-speed automatic gearbox is another frustration: it’s slow to change down, relying on the electric motors to make up for its sluggishness with the instant acceleration they provide.

-With enough charge in the battery, the DS 7 has a four-wheel-drive mode at its disposal: this allows it to drive off-road in silence, save for the occasional input from the engine when extra torque is required.
+With enough charge in the battery, the DS 7's four-wheel-drive mode allows it to drive off-road in silence, save for the occasional input from the engine when extra torque is required.
 The on-road tyres limit the amount of traction (this is no Range Rover, after all), but the ability to tackle tougher terrain is a boost nonetheless.

-In truth, the DS 7 Crossback E-TENSE is at its happiest in all-electric, zero-emissions mode, with a smooth, refined drive: it’ll do speeds of up to 83mph without assistance from the engine, and a full charge from a 7kW home wallbox will take less than two hours.
-Even if you only have a three-pin plug, the eight-hour recharge time will be enough to cover most commutes when the car is plugged in overnight.
+In truth, the DS 7 Crossback E-TENSE is at its happiest in all-electric, zero-emissions mode, with a smooth, refined drive: it’ll do speeds of up to 83mph without assistance from the engine.
+A full charge from a 7kW home wallbox takes less than two hours and even if you only have a three-pin socket, the eight-hour recharge time will be enough to cover most commutes when the car is plugged in overnight.

-CO2 emissions of 33g/km put the E-TENSE in the lowest Benefit-in-Kind company-car tax category, something the BMW X3 xDrive30e can’t boast.
+CO2 emissions of 30-39g/km put the E-TENSE in the lowest Benefit-in-Kind company-car tax category, something the BMW X3 hybrid can’t boast.
 That figure is easily low enough to qualify for London Congestion Charge exemption, too.